|Movement Type||Automatic, self-winding|

 The Miyota caliber 9039 is a 24 jewels automatic movement that was introduced to the market in 2018.
 As a member of the 9000 family of movements, this caliber is part of Miyota’s Premium Automatic line.
-It tells the time via a standard 3 hand display with no date option.
+It tells the time via a standard 3 hand display with no date option – it is a true no-date movement with no phantom crown position.
 This movement is made in Japan.

 There is a similar and more common Miyota caliber 9015.
 Both are 26mm in diameter, have 24 jewels, both beat at 28,800 vph, and have the same dial feet location.
 The two main differences between these movements are: